amshuman-kr/kannadada-bhakti/content/Provenance of Pronouns/Provenance of Pronouns.md

 based only on the similiarities in the pronominal root and  processes of derivation.

 These forms (or forms close to these) are found in other Dravidian languages.
-But in some cases their semantics is close to and in other cases very different from their counter-parts in Kannada.
+But in some cases their semantics are close to and in other cases very different from their counter-parts in Kannada.

 Please note that I am not very familiar with the transliteration of Tamil and Malayalam in ISO 15919.
 So, I might have made mistakes in the transliteration of Tamil and Malayalam here and elsewhere in this document.